feststelltaste/awesome-legacy-systems/readme.md

 - [Markus Harrer: 17 actions you can take to move your legacy system forward](https://twitter.com/feststelltaste/status/1451148235121299461) - a Twitter thread that lists which options you have when you want to do something with your legacy system.
 - [Nick Tune: Legacy Architecture Modernisation With Strategic Domain-Driven Design (2020)](https://medium.com/nick-tune-tech-strategy-blog/legacy-architecture-modernisation-with-strategic-domain-driven-design-3e7c05bb383f) - a braindump that brings several methods for different legacy system modernization tasks together into one framework.

+## Microsites

+- [Architecture Improvement Method aim42](https://aim42.github.io/) - a collection of practices and patterns to support software evolution, modernization, maintenance, migration, and improvement of software systems. (transparency hint: the maintainer is one of the authors of this list).
+- [Patterns of Legacy Displacement: Effective modernization of legacy software systems](https://martinfowler.com/articles/patterns-legacy-displacement/) - a collection of procedures, patterns and experience reports around the piecemeal replacement of legacy systems.

 ## Podcasts